frank-ventures/didit-reddit-upvote-fork-fix/README.md

 I got around this by simply redirecting to a custom error page instead.

-- I created a loading page with a [LDRS](https://uiball.com/ldrs/) spinner to give the user some feedback that things were happening in the background
+- I created a loading page with a [LDRS](https://uiball.com/ldrs/) spinner to give the user some feedback that things were happening in the background.
+However, there was trouble at Build time and there were errors in rendering the loaders so I took them out for now!
+But the loading page displays.

 - I added dynamic metadata to the individual posts pages, so that the post title displayed in the browser tab.